Q&A: What are “queries”? [in editing & proofreading]

 Make the required action clear — such as, “Please add in the document, xx.”
 Asking “Does this mean X or Y?” risks getting unhelpful replies like “yes.”

-Do not query every change, and don’t rotely ask for authors to verify all facts, calculations, and sources.
-If asking them to check calculations, for example, say that you counldn’t get the same result, or that it seems off for [whatever reason].
+Do not query every change, — and don’t reflexively ask for authors to verify all facts, calculations, and sources; if asking, say, for example, that you counldn’t get the same result or that it seems off for [whatever reason it is].

 Learn about Track Changes in Word and markup in Adobe Acrobat.

-Many publication manuals give guidance for querying.
+Many resources give guidance for querying.
 Here’s a roundup of where to look:

 American Medical Association Manual of Style — 11.1 Correct and Preferred Usage; and 14.14.2.13 Salmonella.